epage/epage.github.io/blog/blog/redefining-failure.md

 I think `failure` does a great job iterating on Rust's error management story, fixing a lot of fundamental problems in the `Error` trait and making it easier for new developers and prototypers to be successful.
+While a replacement for the `Error` trait is a disruptive change to the ecosystem, I feel the reasons are well justified and the crate looks like it does a great job bridging the gap.

 On the other hand, I do feel that there are parts of `failure` that are a bit immature, particularly [`Context`][context].
 The reason this is concerning is